vitessio/website/content/en/docs/14.0/reference/features/messaging.md

 gRPC request to VTGate or using the `stream * from <table>` SQL statement (if using the interactive mysql command-line client you must also pass the `-q`/`--quick` option).
 If there are multiple subscribers, the messages will be delivered in a round-robin fashion.
-Note that this is not a broadcast; Each message will be sent to at most one subscriber.
+Note that *this is not a broadcast*; each message will be sent to at most one subscriber.

-The format for messages is the same as a vitess `Result`.
-This means that standard database tools that understand query results can also be message recipients.
+The format for messages is the same as a standard Vitess `Result` received from a vtgate.
+This means that standard database tools that understand query results can also be message receivers.

 ### Subsetting